Heyzap/unity-example-app/README.md

 ### Mediated ad networks
 The Heyzap SDK (`v9.1.13`) is already included.
 To use this sample app with other networks, follow the [instructions on our site](https://developers.heyzap.com/docs/unity_sdk_setup_and_requirements) to add other frameworks/libraries/jars.

+To update the version of the Heyzap SDK in this project, you must first remove all traces of the Heyzap SDK from the project first by deleting the following directories:

+* `Editor/Heyzap/`
+* `Plugins/Heyzap/`
+* `Plugins/Android/Heyzap/`
+* `Plugins/iOS/Heyzap/`

 The sample app requires Unity 5 to run.